EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

           id: 1
       # ** Other EVerest modules **

-Finally, we can start Everset.
+Finally, we can start EVerest.
 AD-ACEVSE22KWZ-KIT should now be able to communicate with EVerest on the Yak board using AdAcEvse22KwzKitBSP.

 AD-ACEVSE22KWZ-KIT can also be run off a Raspberry Pi 4 by using various test points on the